goodgravy/goodgravy.github.io/content/post/blog-setup.md

 description = ""
 draft = true
 keywords = []
-title = "blog setup"
-showDate = false
+title = "How this blog is setup" showDate = false

 +++

-How is this blog delivered